samuraiexx/roll_together/README.md

 # Roll Together
 Roll Together is a browser extension for Google Chrome and Mozilla Firefox.
 It synchronizes Crunchyroll Videos that are being played at multiple computers.

+## Retirement note
+I believe this extension's purpose was completed as we went through the pandemic and were able to still feel close our friends, at least while we watched anime.
+Since then, several other forks and new extensions with similar purposes were created.
+Finally, the maintainance cost, as an totally free open source project, increased with manifest v3, changes in the crunchyroll player and pushbacks from Google to publish fixes.

+I want to leave a huge thanks to everyone who contributed to this project.

 ## Browser Support
 - **Chrome/Chromium**: Manifest V3 (Chrome 116+)
 - **Firefox**: Manifest V2 (Firefox 109+)